pcd-github/pcd-github.github.io/README.md

 The summary cards, results chart, and result bars on the right reflect whatever the inputs provided on the left give you.

-# Inputs
+## Inputs
-Age and Life Expectancy reflect how long you need your funds to last.

-Portfolio Value reflects the total amount saved.
+Basic parameters for your calculation include portfolio value, current age, life expectancy, and how much you plan to spend each year.

-Annual Spend is what your wanting (or needing) to live as you want.
+Annual Spend is what you think you need, in order to live as you wish.
 Currently the calulator is limited to inflation-adjusted only.
-I may do fixed % when time permits.
+I may do % of portfolio when time permits.

-## Asset Allocation and Fees
+### Asset Allocation and Fees

 The Stock/Bond asset mix slider is how you've allocated your savings.
 Currently asset allocation is limited to equities and bonds (presuming